AUSTIN -- Republican Mitt Romney was a winner Monday - in Texas.

-Although he fell short throughout the country on Election Day, the former Massachusetts governor picked up the votes of all 38 presidential electors in Texas Monday because a majority of voters in this state backed him on Nov.
+Although he fell short nationwide on Election Day, the former Massachusetts governor picked up the votes of all 38 presidential electors in Texas on Monday because a majority here state backed him Nov.
 6.

 But it wasn't enough to give Romney victory.

-Presidential voters nationwide - including several from North Texas - headed to their state capitols Monday to cast votes in the 538-member Electoral College.
+Presidential voters nationwide, including several from North Texas, went to their state capitols Monday and cast votes in the 538-member Electoral College.
 A majority officially re-elected Democratic President Barack Obama to a second term.

-"It was very touching to me to vote, but it was bittersweet almost," said Kaye Moreno, a Fort Worth woman who was one of Texas' more than three dozen electoral voters.
+"It was very touching to me to vote, but it was bittersweet almost," said Kaye Moreno of Fort Worth who was one of Texas' three dozen-plus electoral voters.
 "I enjoyed the whole process."

-It is the Electoral College, not the popular vote, that officially determines who will live in the White House.
+The Electoral College, not the popular vote, officially determines who will live in the White House.

 "Our system of government depends on citizen service," he told voters.
 "Thank you for your dedication to Texas."

-Before the ceremony began, some electoral voters posed for photos in front of the large Christmas tree displayed in the middle of the chamber.
+Before the vote, some electors posed for photos in front of the large Christmas tree displayed in the middle of the chamber.

 Once the ceremony began, after prayers and pledges, Steen and Texas Supreme Court Chief Justice Wallace Jefferson welcomed the volunteer voters to the Capitol.

 Within an hour, the voters quietly, and with little fanfare, had cast private paper ballots first for Romney, then for Ryan.